Managing Python Environments

 $

-Returning to thebaseenvironment
+Returning to the base environment

 To return to the base Conda environment, it’s better to call conda activate with no environment specified, rather than to use deactivate.
 If you run conda deactivate from your base environment, you may lose the ability to run conda commands at all.
 Don’t worry if you encounter this undesirable state!
 Just start a new shell.